Polligarden

 The style guide was created to emanate the warmth of a mentor, gently guiding users along their gardening journey.
 The app carries a comforting and accommodating tone of voice, providing an educational and helpful experience for both novice and experienced gardeners alike.

-Final frames
+Final designs

 Reflection